C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 <sub> Side note: If you're being suicidal, seek help, it helps. --- If you can't keep up living, change your life, make it the one you want to live. --- It's easier to change your life than to kill yourself. --- [Worldwide hotlines for suicide prevention](https://faq.whatsapp.com/de/android/28030010/)  --- Don't change the life of your family, change yours! <3

+## Increased risk of developing drug-induced psychotic disorders in patients with ADHD
+### THC, the dopamine system, and the dopamine hypthesis.
+As mentioned before, long term cannabis use favors development of psychotic disorders such as schizophrenia because the mesolimbic system can be directly stimulated by drugs.
+This leads to a chronic imbalance of dopamine levels between the mesolimbic system and prefrontal cortex which is exactly what the dopamine hypothesis postulates.
+In combination with the increased dopamine catabolism of persons with ADHD in the prefrontal cortex this leads to a much higher risk of developing drug induced psychoses such as schizophrenia.

+> *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens

+> Increases in mesolimbic dopamine transmission are observed when animals are treated with all known drugs of abuse, including cannabis

+> The revised dopamine hypothesis states that dopamine abnormalities in the mesolimbic and prefrontal brain regions exist in schizophrenia.

+> DA hypothesis proposed that the positive symptoms of schizophrenia are due to an excess of DA signaling in the striatal and/or mesolimbic areas of the brain[3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R3).
+In contrast, negative symptoms are thought to be related to deficits in prefrontal cortical DA signaling, likely through D1receptors[4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R4),[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3635536/#R5)

 # A neurobiological primer

 I don't know anything about neurobiology yet.
 This article is just a primer; a compilation of basic neurobiological knowledge gathered from the internet.
 If you're interested in these topics, you probably already know most of what's being mentioned from here on.